Fish and Aquatic Life

 Author Surface Water Inventory Of Wisconsin

-Rutland Branch (Anthony Branch) was assessed during the 2018 listing cycle; new temperature sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Rutland Branch (Anthony Branch) was assessed during the 2018 listing cycle; new temperature sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek